kiran-foundation/website/src/content/shakti/digital-skills/what-we-wiil.md

 ---
 title: "What we will do"
 messageCard:
-  - mentor: "Preeti"
+  - mentor: "Bahwa"
-    message: "What  will learn?
-Will I understand everything?"
+    message: "What I will learn?"
-    mentorImage: "/assets/images/financial/preeti.png"
+    mentorImage: "/assets/images/digital-skills/bahwa.jpg"
     type: "send"

 image: "/assets/images/financial/financial-visual.png"
 response:
-    mentor: Harshil
+    mentor: Keshu
-    mentorImage: /assets/images/financial/harshil.jpg
+    mentorImage: /assets/images/digital-skills/keshu.png
     intro: "The sessions are in your local language and easy to understand.
-We will talk about:"
-    outro: You will become independent and confident in your financial decisions!
+The topics  of the course are: "
     point: [
-      "Finance Management"
-      ,"Government saving schemes"
-      ,"How Mutual Funds can make you rich"
-      ,"How to protect your family from financial crisis" ,"How to stay safe and prevent fraud online"
+        Google Workspace
+      ,Google Search and Internet Services
+      ,Internet Security, Frauds and Scams
+      ,Social media
+      ,Chat  GPT
+      ,Canva for Graphic Design and Social Media
       ]

 ---